abingham/traad/README.rst

 This will start a traad server.
 Once the project is open, you can start interacting with it using other traad functions.
-For example, to rename a Python file (and thus a module), switch to that file's buffer and run ``traad-rename-current-file``.
-This will run the rope ``rename`` refactoring, it will kill the buffer you were visiting (since it's been renamed), and it will open a new buffer visiting the new file.

-You can also rename sub-file elements like classes, functions, etc. To do that, just put the point (i.e. your cursor) over the name you want to change, and then run ``traad-rename``.
+For example, to rename a class, function, etc., just put the point (i.e. your cursor) over the name you want to change, and then run ``traad-rename``.
 You will be prompted for the new name, after which rope will run that refactoring.

 In general, you'll probably want to configure emacs to automatically refresh buffers for you.
 This way the changes caused by the